andy-goryachev-oracle/Test/doc/InputMap/InputMapV3.md

 - map a key to a custom function
 - dynamically redefine an existing function while keeping existing key bindings
 - map a new key to an existing function
-- invoke the default function after it being redefined
+- invoke the default function after it has been redefined

 ##### Map a Key to a Custom Function